 Quality Assurance Analyst (Service Centres)

-The QA culture is one of leadership, collaboration, empowerment, assurance, and a commitment to work.
-The QAA values and champion’s self-organisation, experimentation, innovation, and adaptability to change.
+The Quality Assurance Analysts culture is one of collaboration, empowerment, assurance, information management, and a commitment to continuous improvement, to improve the quality of service and advice in all contacts within the Customer Service Centre.
+The QAA values and champions self-organisation, experimentation, innovation, and adaptability to change.

 The Quality Assurance Analyst will:

-Contribute to projects and initiatives to improve the Service Centre’s performance.
+- Contribute to projects and initiatives to improve the Customer Service Centre performance.

 Personal specifications